 Luke Wilson, Dax Shepard, and Maya Rudolph play a trio who, with just enough brainpower between them (and Wilson's particularly advanced intelligence, which, the film underscores, is still not particularly great), team up and save the world by making some truly lowest-common-denominator "smart" moves.
 It's a solid premise on its own, but it works all the better every year that high-stakes mistakes continue to be made.

-- Actors: Maya Rudolph, Terry Crews, Scarface, Luke Wilson, Justin Long
+- Actors: Luke Wilson, Maya Rudolph, Dax Shepard, Terry Crews, David Herman

 - Released: 2006